Rating Methodology

 Automated Assessment (D through A)

 Ratings from D through A are produced entirely through the automated pipeline.
 No human judgment is involved in the scoring.
-A grade of A represents the highest confidence level achievable through automated analysis alone.
+A grade of A represents the highest trust level achievable through automated analysis of an agent’s output alone.

 The automated ceiling exists by design.
-Software quality beyond the A threshold involves factors that no automated system can reliably assess: architectural intent that spans years of technical strategy, organizational commitment to maintenance, and the subtle distinction between code that is merely correct and code that is wisely constructed.
+Trust beyond the A threshold involves factors that no automated system can reliably assess: architectural intent that spans years of technical strategy, organizational commitment to governance, the subtle distinction between output that is merely correct and output that is wisely constructed, and whether the human–agent partnership demonstrates sustained judgment under adversarial conditions.

 Enhanced Assessment (AA and AAA)